Florin: History

+Design

 The design of the original Florentine florins was the distinctive fleur-de-lis badge of the city on one side and on the other a standing and facing figure of St. John the Baptist wearing a cilice.
+The symbol to the left of John’s head was the mark of the minting official responsible for the stamping.
 On other countries' florins, the inscriptions were changed (from "Florentia" around the fleur, and the name of the saint on the other), and local heraldic devices were substituted for the fleur-de-lis.
 Later, other figures were often substituted for St. John.

-On the Hungarian forints, St. John was re-labelled St. Ladislaus, an early Christian king and patron saint of Hungary, and a battle axe substituted for the original's sceptre.
+On the Hungarian forints, St. John was re-labelled St. Ladislaus I, an early Christian king and patron saint of Hungary, and a battle axe substituted for the original's sceptre.
 Gradually the image became more regal looking.